 During Dr. DePerro’s 18 years as vice president for enrollment, Le Moyne’s undergraduate enrollment grew from 1,680 to 2,400, while graduate enrollment rose from 390 to 650 over the same period.

-Dr. DePerro holds a doctorate in higher education management (2006) from the University of Pennsylvania, a master’s in educational administration and supervision (1988) from Canisius, and a bachelor’s in biology from Canisius (1981).
-His research has focused on integrated marketing and strategic planning in higher education and ultimately contributed to the marketing efforts of several national associations.
+Dr. DePerro held a doctorate in higher education management (2006) from the University of Pennsylvania, a master’s in educational administration and supervision (1988) from Canisius, and a bachelor’s in biology from Canisius (1981).
+His research focused on integrated marketing and strategic planning in higher education and ultimately contributed to the marketing efforts of several national associations.

-He has served on a variety of advisory boards, including the Council of Independent Colleges and Universities, the College Board, National Catholic College Admission Association, and the New York State Association of College Admission Counseling, among others.
-He serves on the President’s Council of the Atlantic 10 Athletic Conference, Board of Trustees at Maria College (N.Y.), and previously served on the board of Christian Brothers Academy (Syracuse), Elmcrest Children’s Center, Francis House, and St. Joseph’s College of Nursing (N.Y.).
-In addition, he is engaged in a number of church and community organizations.
+He served on a variety of advisory boards, including the Council of Independent Colleges and Universities, the College Board, National Catholic College Admission Association, and the New York State Association of College Admission Counseling, among others.
+He served on the President’s Council of the Atlantic 10 Athletic Conference, Board of Trustees at Maria College (N.Y.), and previously served on the board of Christian Brothers Academy (Syracuse), Elmcrest Children’s Center, Francis House, and St. Joseph’s College of Nursing (N.Y.).
+In addition, he was engaged in a number of church and community organizations.

 Dr. DePerro’s wife, Sherry, is a vice president at Cadaret, Grant and Co., a national financial advisory firm headquartered in Syracuse.
 He was the proud father of two sons: Andrew, a 2017 graduate of Providence College and a 2019 graduate of Columbia University, and Matthew, who graduated in 2020 from Providence.